False Statements and Fraudulent Debt Collection

 surreptitious.

-(actually this is a repo outfit) is attempting to repossess a vehicle.
-To
+Threat #1The collector (actually, this is a repo outfit) is attempting to repossess a

 message was left on an answering machine belonging to an individual.
 The name